Related videos:

 The audience, confirmed by the Vatican Press Office, will take place this Thursday.

-In a press conference at the White House last Tuesday, Rubio revealed that he wants to discuss with the Pope the distribution of humanitarian aid in Cuba through the Catholic Church, noting that the Díaz-Canel regime hinders that distribution.
+In a press conference at the White House last Tuesday, Rubio revealed that he wants to discuss with the Pope the distribution of humanitarian aid in Cuba through the Catholic Church, noting that the Díaz-Canel regime obstructs that distribution.

-The Vatican has a history as a mediator between Washington and Havana: it facilitated the rapprochement between Obama and Raúl Castro from 2014 to 2016, and under Biden, it contributed to the release of 553 Cuban prisoners.
+The Vatican has a history of acting as a mediator between Washington and Havana: it facilitated the rapprochement between Obama and Raúl Castro from 2014 to 2016, and under Biden, it contributed to the release of 553 Cuban prisoners.

 Cardinal Pietro Parolin, Vatican Secretary of State, stated in March that the Holy See has taken "the necessary steps to promote a negotiated solution in Cuba."